gitter-badger/newkozlukov.github.io/_posts/2018-02-04-object-model.md

 [composition](https://en.wikipedia.org/wiki/Composition_over_inheritance)
 or even stripped away.
-The main problem though is that it's tempting to *use inheritance to describe hierarchies*, although there's no practical use in it.
+The main problem though is that it's tempting to *use inheritance to describe hierarchies*, although there's no practical reason to.
 A classic example is that of a square and a rectangle: the first is a particular case of the latter but the `setWidth()` of a Square should either violate what we expect from a Rectangle or return a non-square.